Pavich7/Open-P-Browser-Web/README.md

 ## License
 This project is licensed under the The Unlicense - see the LICENSE file for details.\
 For more information, please refer to https://unlicense.org
+## PavichDev Open Source
+This repositories is a part of PavichDev Open Source